-Toward Radical Imagination: HBCUs, Digital Libraries, and Authentic Collaboration is the closing virtual convening of the Authenticity Project, an IMLS-funded, Council on Library and Information Resources/Digital Library Federation and HBCU Library Alliance jointly hosted mentorship program for HBCU library workers.
+Toward Radical Imagination: HBCUs, Digital Libraries, and Authentic Collaboration was the closing virtual convening of the Authenticity Project, an IMLS-funded, Council on Library and Information Resources/Digital Library Federation and HBCU Library Alliance jointly hosted mentorship program for HBCU library workers.

-This event also follows “Liberal Arts Colleges/HBCUs Pre-Conference,” held as a DLF Forum affiliated event and jointly hosted between the HBCU Library Alliance and DLF in Pittsburgh, PA in 2017.
+This event also follows “Liberal Arts Colleges/HBCUs Pre-Conference,” held as a DLF Forum affiliated event and jointly hosted between the HBCU Library Alliance and DLF in Pittsburgh, Pennsylvania, in 2017.
 At this inaugural HBCU Library Alliance and DLF collaboration, the theme was digital libraries and digital library pedagogy as common mission, common ground between liberal arts colleges and programs and HBCUs.
 Toward Radical Imagination builds upon the themes and discussions during the 2017 unconference.

 We invite you to read our Land Acknowledgement to join us in honoring and recognizing the unceded, traditional territories on which we are doing this work.